 What is a home inspection?

 A home inspection is an in-depth visual examination of the physical structure and systems of a home.
 It is not an appraisal that tells you what the home is worth or a code compliance audit.
-If you are thinking of buying a home, condo, townhouse, or duplex, you should have it properly inspected before final purchase by an experienced and impartial inspector.
+If you are thinking of buying a home, condo, townhouse, or duplex, you should have it properly inspected before the final purchase by an experienced and impartial inspector.

 Why do I need a home inspection?

 Purchasing a home will probably be the single largest investment you will ever make.
-You should know exactly what to expect, inside and out, in terms of repairs and maintenance.
+You should know exactly what to expect inside and out, in terms of repairs and maintenance.
 A fresh coat of paint could be hiding serious structural problems.
-Water marks on the ceiling, roof decking, or floor joists may indicate a chronic leakage problem or simply the result of a single incident.
+Watermarks on the ceiling, roof decking, or floor joists may indicate a chronic leakage problem or simply be the result of a single incident.
 The home inspector interprets these and other clues, then presents a professional and impartial opinion as to the condition of the property before you buy, so you can avoid any unpleasant surprises after the sale.
 Of course, a good home inspection will also point out any positive aspects of a home, such as a new roof or new siding.

 What does a home inspection cost?

 The cost for a home inspection varies from company to company.
 It will also depend upon the type of inspection you request and the characteristics of the property.
 Generally, you should expect rates for a qualified licensed company/inspector to range from about $399-$799 depending on the size of the home.
 Not a bad price to pay considering you are about to make the single largest investment of your life.
-Use common since when hiring an inspector, if you are quoted $100 and all others are $400+ what are you going to receive and will this inspector be around next week?
+Use common sense when hiring an inspector, if you are quoted $100 and all others are $400+ what are you going to receive, and will this inspector be around next week?

 Many clients often attend the last half hour of the inspection, and some attend the entire inspection to ask questions, but you may prefer to leave the inspection to us and take advantage of our easy online report retrieval.
 It’s up to you.
 A thorough home inspection will take 2 to 3 hours, depending on the size, condition, and characteristics of the home.
 Larger homes will require more time, as will older homes.
 We advise our clients to arrive 1 hour from the beginning of the inspection for the best use of their time.